chevah/geck/content/generic.rst

   fancy keyboard (or foot pedals), array of huge monitors...

-* When you have a non-trivial conditional expression (logical condition from an if statement), break it in smaller sub-conditionals.
+* When you have a non-trivial conditional expression (logical condition from an if statement), break it into smaller sub-conditionals.

 .. sourcecode:: python